 The Repayment Estimator will estimate your monthly payments using your:

-Not only does it review all of your repayment options, but it also helps you decide whether you can afford to repay your federal student loans in 10 years or if you need to use an income-driven repayment plan to lower your payment.
+Not only does this tool review all of your repayment options, but it can also help you decide whether you can afford to repay your federal student loans in 10 years or if you need to use an income-driven repayment plan to lower your payment.

-Private student loans don’t have a tool like this.
+Private lenders don’t have a tool like this.

 That’s because private student loans typically don’t offer variety in repayment plans.
 You either make:

 If your payment is too high, you might consider trying a private student loan settlement.
 You may be able to drastically lower your payments with a structured settlement.

 Don’t miss payments or allow your student loans to go into default unless you’re planning a strategic default with the advice of a student loan professional.
 If you don’t pay your student loans, interest capitalization and late fees will continue to increase your loan balance.

 Student loan default can impact your credit score, ability to buy a house, or eligibility for other lines of credit (such as for a car loan or credit cards).